RoboDevelopX/B-Plus-Tree/README.md

 2. Install Visual Studios Community Edition -2019.
 3. File->create new project with existing code.
 4. Take a chill beer Run the code and Enjoy.
-(PS.
-Create an issue if you find any bug.
-Will be happy to fix it :))
-HAPPY CODING !!

 ## Default DataBase Schema :